 - Support small and medium-sized enterprises in mineral supply chains through loan guarantee programs and grants

-- Support efforts of on-the-ground initiatives (IMPACT, iTSCi, BSP, Artisanal Gold Council, etc.) by allocating funding to maintain due diligence processes and investments
+- Support efforts of on-the-ground initiatives (IMPACT, iTSCi, RCS Global Group / Better Mining, Artisanal Gold Council, etc.) by allocating funding to maintain due diligence processes and investments

 - Support community health and sanitation projects in mining communities

 - Foster the sustainable inclusion of responsible ASM projects into global supply chains

 - Activate humanitarian and emergency response networks to reduce the potentially devastating impacts of COVID-19 on ASM communities.
 Please see resources on COVID-19 impact on ASM below for more information.

 - Ensure a balance of maintaining integrity and flexibility in due diligence efforts during this period, taking into account government virus containment and mitigation measures, and impacts or delays to on on-the-ground risk assessments and audits

 - Help support auditees' assessments and upstream due diligence efforts by contributing to the RMI’s Audit Fund and Upstream Due Diligence fund.
 For more information please visit our Foundation webpage